redeclipse/redeclipse.github.io/docs/FAQ.md

 ## Can I contribute to the game?

 Development of Red Eclipse is open and community driven.
-Contributions can be maps created with the in-game ~~[editor](Editing-Guide)~~, art assets like models, config ~~[scripts](Cubescript-Guide)~~ like game menus, or modifications of the [source code](https://github.com/redeclipse/base/tree/master/src).
+Contributions can be maps created with the in-game ~~[editor](Editing-Basics)~~, art assets like models, or modifications of the [source code](https://github.com/redeclipse/base/tree/master/src).
 For further information, please read our [contribution guidelines](Contributing).

 ## I found a cheater, what can I do?

-If you think someone cheats or violates the [Multiplayer Guidelines](Multiplayer-Guidelines) in some other way, you can open a issue in the [discussion area](/discuss).
+If you think someone cheats or violates the ~~[Multiplayer Guidelines](Multiplayer-Guidelines)~~ in some other way, you can open a issue in the [discussion area](/discuss).
 Be sure to attach a ~~[demo](Demo-Guide)~~ record of the game, so the problem can be investigated.
 Convictable cheaters will be sanctioned accordingly.

 ## How can i change the chat colour?